wdongw/MyMagick/README.md

 HomeBrew remove the X display support, which makes it inconvenient to display images.
 Here is the fork takes it back.
 A pre-compiled version was published as a release, which was compiled under OSX Sequoia for AMD64 Arch.
 No further version will be given.
+Install command:

  **brew install wdongw/mymagick/homebrew-mymagick**

-If the HEAD version is required, just let homebrew to download it.
+If the HEAD version is required, just let homebrew to download and compile/install it from official repository:

  **brew install --HEAD wdongw/mymagick/homebrew-mymagick**

 # Hereinbelow is the Official message.